talltom/loggr/README.md

 A minimalist logger that writes to stdout

 ### Key features
-- verbosity controlled by different log states (e.g. "debug", "info", "error")
+- optional verbose mode to print debug statements
-- timestamps UTC printed as ISO 8601 string
+- timestamps in UTC printed as ISO 8601 string

 ### Install
+- go get github.com/talltom/loggr

 ### Use
 Example